tapir-test/tapir-website/_docs/usingtapir/Archetypes.md

   </div>
 </div>

 This archteype can be used for <i>tapir</i> bootstrap modules.
-The modules inherits from *tapir-starter-selenium-allure*.
+This module inherits from *tapir-starter-selenium-allure*.
 It provides a basic [@BootstrapConfiguration](https://www.javadoc.io/page/de.bmiag.tapir/tapir/latest/de/bmiag/tapir/bootstrap/annotation/BootstrapConfiguration.html) annotated class and an executable test based on the Google website.